About usPartner with usListen to our podcasts

 47 West 38th Street, 22nd Floor

-Spyglass Rooftop Bar 1 Bars Rooftop Bars Garment District Midtown West Tenderloin
+Spyglass Rooftop Bar 1 Bars Rooftop Bars Tenderloin Garment District Midtown West

 Called the “crown jewel of the Archer,” this year-round cocktail bar, located on the twenty-second floor of the hotel, offers a truly remarkable view of the city.
 The bar is elegantly decorated, and features both an indoor space and an outdoor patio.
 With an exceptionally clear view of the Empire State Building, Spyglass has incorporated the landmark into its design, installing lights that reflect the unique color scheme on display each evening.
 Including a sliver of the Chrysler Building, the rooftop is ideal for enjoying iconic New York vistas.
 For private events, the bar offers a more intimate back room, which opens up to its own private patio with a similar stunning view of Manhattan.
 As with everything else at the Archer, the design is thought through to the very last detail.
 It cleverly displays wallpapers with pictures taken through a viewfinder and patterned fabric, making a subtle connection to the name of the downstairs restaurant, Fabrick.
 David Burke has created the menu for both Spyglass and Fabrick, and Joe Goglia is the mixologist.
 As a fun detail in keeping with its name, Spyglass has plans to offer binoculars to guests so that they can “spy” on the city.